Alexis Newman, Acting Director

 What's New - Sign up to receive 'What's New' email updates

-The State of Alaska Department of Labor and Workforce Development, Workers' Compensation Division, Workers' Compensation Board & Medical Services Review Committee will meet August 10, 2018.
-For additional information, see the Online Public Meeting Notice.
+- The State of Alaska Department of Labor and Workforce Development Workers' Compensation Board will meet January 10-11, 2019.
+For additional information, see the Online Public Meeting Notice

 The Adjudications Section is responsible for interpreting the Alaska Workers’ Compensation Act in a fair and impartial manner to ensure the quick, efficient and predictable delivery of medical and indemnity benefits to injured workers at a reasonable cost to employers and insurance carriers.